cloudwego/cloudwego.github.io/content/en/docs/kitex/Getting started/tutorial.md

 ### Exposing an HTTP interface

 You can use `net/http` or other frameworks to expose an HTTP interface.
-Here, we'll demonstrate a simple example using `net/http`.
+Here, we'll demonstrate a simple example using `Hertz`.
+You can get usage for Hertz in [Hertz Doc](https://www.cloudwego.io/docs/hertz/)

 Here's the complete code: